fredrickdye/jax-sandbox/README.md

 [A map-based visualization](crime-hotspots/) looking at select subsets of crime in Jacksonville from Feb.
 2015-Jan.
 2016.
 These datasets were the basis for the custom SVG and print "Crime Time" project.

 ### Homicides
 [A simple map](homicides-map-2/) and [more developed one](homicides-map-1/) (based on the Hobbit Map) that was the genesis of my 2014 "Decade of Death" look at homicides in Jacksonville.
 These examples continue to use the CatoDB datasets.
-You can see the prototypes for the project over on the [Three Loons Labs platform](http://labs.threeloons.com/freddye/Jacksonville-Data/) since they were deleted from Jacksonville.com.
-There's an explanation of that on the background page.
-Those examples are built on the Github datasets.

 ## Elections

-###2016 Presidential Primaries
+### 2016 Presidential Primaries
 [A quick little chart](elections/2016-primary-duval-county-overall/) to gather up the results in Duval County, Florida, as soon as they were released.